LSU-UE5/UE5-Materials/masks/README.md

 Connect the output of the **MF_Base Color | Base Color** node and connect it to the **Base Color** mode.
 Then we need to change the blend mode.
 As we want the black portion to cut a hole in the shape.
 So change the **Blend** mdoe to `Masked` on **M_OpacityMask**.

+There are different blend modes available in the shaders.
+To read more about it go to this section in their [manual](https://docs.unrealengine.com/en-us/Engine/Rendering/Materials/MaterialProperties/BlendModes).

 ![connect texture sample to opacity mask and change blend mode](images/changeBlendNode.png)

 ![](../images/line2.png)